pmd/pmd-bluej/README.md

 ## Building:

-### If you want to build it: (under Linux):
+### If you want to build it:

 You need to have maven installed.

     mvn package
-    mv target/pmd-bluej-1.0-SNAPSHOT.jar PMDExecExt.jar
+    mv target/pmd-bluej-*-SNAPSHOT.jar PMDExecExt.jar
     mvn clean

-### To build the Windows version:
-(I know this is a bit of a hack)

-Modify MenuBuilder.java to comment the Unixisms and uncomment the Windows stuff

-    mvn package
-    mv target/pmd-bluej-1.0-SNAPSHOT.jar PMDExecExt-win.jar
-    mvn clean

-Change the comments in MenuBuilder.java back and save file.